 1. Initial Symbol of a Roof Leak

 A roof leak is initially detected by noticing leaking water.
 There are other clear signs you’re likely to notice regardless of whether it’s raining or not.
 Any of these signs may point to a roof leak.
 Regrettably, the source of the leak may not be the first place you notice it.

 2. Look for Your Attic

-Looking for your attic is the quickest approach to discover the leak.
+Looking for your attic is the quickest approach to discovering the leak.
 Bring a flashlight because the water will reflect light.
 Mark the place where the water is coming from once you’ve found it.
 While you’re up on the roof on a nice day, have a helper tap the mark.